huszakricsi/rails_blog_w_graphql/README.md

 - Execute: `bundle install`

+## Example data

+To load some data for development or experiencing, use `rails db:seed`

 ## Usage

 To experiment with that code, run `rails c` for an interactive prompt, or launch the application with `rails s`